paullizer/SimpleChat/README.md

 ## Overview

 The **Simple Chat Application** is designed to enable users to interact with a generative AI model via a web-based chat interface.
-The application supports Retrieval-Augmented Generation (RAG), allowing users to upload documents and perform hybrid searches against them, enhancing the quality of responses by combining AI knowledge with custom user data.
-The application runs on **Azure App Service**, specifically designed to work in **Azure Government**, but it also functions in **Azure Commercial** environments.
+It supports **Retrieval-Augmented Generation (RAG)**, allowing users to enhance the AI’s responses with custom data by uploading documents.
+The application uses **inline temporary file storage** for short-term processing and **Azure AI Search** for long-term document retrieval and storage, enabling efficient hybrid searches.
+The application is built to run on **Azure App Service**, tailored for use in **Azure Government**, but it also works seamlessly in **Azure Commercial** environments.

 ## Features